ryandeussing/jimhopper/_the-brain/cycles.md

 In this suffering cycle seeking is focused on avoiding things we are afraid of or anxious about, and/or on avoiding fear and anxiety.
 Thus the seeking circuitry is driven primarily by the fear circuitry, not by pursuit of what’s truly satisfying or fulfilling.

-When the escape ends the suffering from which we were seeking escape returns.
-And that suffering may be intensified, because the way we seek escape may itself cause or increases our fear and anxiety (e.g., we may get drunk to escape fears and anxieties and then fear how our drunken behavior has affected loved ones and how they see us).
+When the avoidance or escape end, the suffering from which we were seeking escape returns.
+And that suffering may be intensified, because the way we seek to avoid or escape may itself cause or increase our fear and anxiety (e.g., we may get drunk to avoid or escape fears and anxieties and then fear how our drunken behavior has affected loved ones and how they see us).

 In this suffering cycle the embodiment circuitry is occupied with sensations of fear and anxiety, and with sensations of craving for escapes from sensations of fear, anxiety, and craving.